-Display: a four-digit Liquid Crystal Display (LCD) with digits 1.3 cm (0.5 in.) in height.
-Two additional 0.5 cm (0.2 in.) digits are used for the overflow counter (SCALER mode) and exponential powers (parameter setup).
-Enunciators are provided for display units, ALERT, ALARM, low-battery, detector OVERLOAD, counting OVERFLOW, and scaler COUNTING.
+Display: a four-digit Liquid Crystal Display (LCD) with digits one half inch in height.
+Two additional 0.51 cm (0.2 in.) digits are used for the overflow counter (SCALER mode) and exponential powers (parameter setup).
+Enunciators are provided for display units, ALERT, ALARM, low battery, detector OVERLOAD, counting OVERFLOW, and scaler COUNTING.

-RATEMETER: Depending upon how the instrument was calibrated, the RATEMETER can display in either R/hr, Sv/h, cpm, or cps when the control switch is in the RATEMETER position.
+RATEMETER: depending upon how the instrument was calibrated, the RATEMETER can display in R/hr, Sv/h, cpm, or cps when the control switch is in the RATEMETER position.